Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Old Town Marbella in Photos:

+Of course Marbella has more to see.
 Check out what more to see in Marbella on the Turismo de Marbella website.

 Iglesia de Nuestra Senora de Encarnacion, Marbella

-La Cala de Mijas, Historic Village
+La Cala de Mijas, a Historic Fishing Village

 Watch tower by the sea: Torreon de la Cala de Mijas